Tuesday, February 12, 2019

 The Princess of Nassau-Weilburg was only 44 years old when she died after a brief illness.

-Moniek Bloks packs a lot into a little book, which is an informative study of an exceptional woman who never forgot that she was Dutch.
+Moniek Bloks packs a lot into a little book, an informative study of an exceptional woman who never forgot that she was Dutch.

 Carolina of Orange-Nassau is available in a paperback edition.